aditikashi23/recipes-analysis/README.md

 There are 82909 rows and 13 columns in this dataset, after merging the recipes and review datasets together.

-The column and descriptions for the relevant columns of the recipes dataset are as follows:
+The column and descriptions for the relevant columns of the recipes dataset are as follows (scroll to see all columns):

 | Column     |   Description |